magnussolution/magnusbilling7/wiki/en/modules/sipuras/sipuras.rst

 Register expires
 ----------------

-| We did not write the description to this field.
+| Time in seconds that Linksys sends "REGISTER" to the server.
+If it's going to get calls in this line, it's better set it up between 120 and 480 seconds.